jestra03/taqueria-app/README.md

 - ✅ TypeScript used throughout both client and server
 - ✅ API design follows REST conventions
 - ✅ Error and loading indicators implemented
+- ✅ CRUD Operations for CREATING, UPDATING, DELETING A USER RESOURCE
+- ✅ New Favorites feature for users that support the previously mentioned CRUD operations

 ---